Should You Invest in DraftKings Stock?

 So far, I’ve discussed a lot of external factors surrounding the industry.
 Sure, sports betting may be on the rise, but will DraftKings stock and the company benefit?

-Since DraftKings has been public for only about one year, there isn’t a lot of financial data to review.
+Since DraftKings has been public for only almost two years, there isn’t a lot of financial data to review.
 Additionally, most of its time as a public company came during 2020, when many live sporting events were canceled.
 As you might imagine, canceling live sports for a company like DraftKings is like banning the consumption of chicken for a company like KFC.

 Evaluating its performance so far is like trying to evaluate the potential of a first-round draft pick who sat out his rookie year with a torn ACL.
 It’s hard to draw any concrete conclusions because the company hasn’t really been given an opportunity.